sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 = Module FAQ =

 Frequently asked questions, settings help, and troubleshooting tips for SEO Ultimate's modules can be found by clicking the help tabs in the upper-right-hand corner of the module admin pages themselves.
-The same documentation can also be found in the `seo-ultimate/modules/documentation.txt` file of the SEO Ultimate download.